 Step 2.
 Make Sure They Have Bought Products Like Yours Before

 Can you define this person, his or her characteristics, interests, pains and desires?
 And is this person someone who buys new products or services every year?

 Remember, the majority of the people in the world do not buy new things.
 Even people from first world, western nations generally stick to what they know (that’s why you still see major brand names on every store shelf – people are comfortable with brands they’ve grown up with).

-For our book, we know marketers buy new products and we know the best marketers buy the latest and greatest books in the genre.
-I consider myself part of this demographic (as the CEO of a small business, I’m lead sales and marketing, so I need to be on top of this stuff), and I’ve read a dozen marketing books this year alone, including Traction, Hacking Sales, Zero to One, and Trust Me, I’m Lying (okay, a bit late to the game on this one, but still good) among others.
+For The Growth Hacker’s Guide to the Galaxy, we knew marketers would buy new products and we knew the best marketers buy the latest and greatest books in the genre.
+I consider myself part of this demographic (as the CEO of a small business, I’m lead sales and marketing, so I need to be on top of this stuff), and I’ve read a dozen marketing books this year alone, including Traction, Hacking Sales, and Zero to One being some of my favorites.

 The point is, those of us in this world need the latest and greatest to be one step ahead of potential competitors and copycats.
 I’m 100% certain our target customer has purchased marketing books before, which means we’re on the right track…